Percud/Rev_Docking/README.md

 Perl, Phyton, linux

 ## Example
-Screen a library of structures with a particular substrate
+Screens a library of enzyme active sites with a particular substrate
 ```
 ./procedure_reverse_docking_p.pl rd_conf_HTML_PLP.txt
 ```

+See  [rd_conf_HTML_PLP.txt](https://github.com/Percud/Rev_Docking/edit/master/rd_conf_HTML_PLP.txt) for required files

-A lists of pdb entries with x y z coordinates to center the grid can be obtained with the following utility:
+A list of pdb entries with x y z coordinates to center the grid can be obtained with the following utility:

 ```